 While Uganda is still battling the coronavirus pandemic, restrictions put in place to prevent the spread of the virus are gradually being eased.
 Things are now returning to normal; however, I can authoritatively say that the effects of COVID-19 on the eCommerce industry in Uganda will still be felt for years.

-The pandemic brought a miraculous change in the online buying habits of Ugandans, and they seem to be carrying on with same habits.
+The pandemic brought a miraculous change in the online buying habits of Ugandans, and they seem to be carrying on with the same habits.

-The information in this article was summarized from a survey code named The COVID-19 Uganda consumer pulse Survey.
-The survey was conducted by a US based management consulting company called McKinsey & Company.
+The information in this article was summarized from a survey code-named The COVID-19 Uganda consumer pulse Survey.
+The survey was conducted by a US-based management consulting company called McKinsey & Company.
 I have delved into the collected data to help you better prepare your e-commerce business for now and for the times ahead.

 Changes in Consumption and Buyer Behavior

 The biggest shift was an increase in online shopping.
-This was partly due to people’s inability to leave home and many brick and mortar stores being forced to close because of the pandemic.
+This was partly due to people’s inability to leave home and many brick-and-mortar stores being forced to close because of the pandemic.

 Available consumption data also shows that the demand for beauty products dropped dramatically while essential items like hygiene and cleaning supplies saw a huge boost in sales.

 However, there was an acute rise in sportswear, specifically sports shoes.
 People resorted to workouts.
-Sales in sports shoes even plunged more when president Yoweri Kaguta Museveni appeared in a video doing press-ups at state house in a sports attire.
+Sales in sports shoes even plunged more when president Yoweri Kaguta Museveni appeared in a video doing press-ups at the state house in sports attire.

 Interestingly, items like pajamas and hair clippers experienced double sales after people were forced into isolation.
-We are waiting to see whether these products will continue to be ordered online or consumers will return to buying them at local traditional stores.
+We are waiting to see whether these products will continue to be ordered online or if consumers will return to buying them at local traditional stores.

-Expectations for the future of ecommerce in Uganda after the pandemic
+Expectations for the future of e-commerce in Uganda after the pandemic

 There’s no doubt that this pandemic changed things for everyone.
 But are these changes long-lasting, permanent or temporary?